railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

     A more detailed explanation of this module, with examples, is given at the end of this chapter.

-The automatic mode will do the same but won't wait for a confirmation from the user.
+The `Automatic Move` mode will do the same but will not wait for a confirmation from the user.
 Products will automatically be sent to the linked location without any intervening manual operation to do.
 This corresponds to the case where, for simplicity, you delete a step in the process so the end user can set off the process automatically.

-The ``automatic without steps`` mode won't include the additional stock move but will change the destination move transparently to assign the linked the location.
+The `Automatic No Step Added` mode will not include the additional stock move but will change the destination move transparently to assign the linked the location.
 You could then assign a destination location to which you send all the products that arrive in your warehouse.
 The storesperson will modify the goods receipt note.

-If there is a linkage to do, the field :guilabel:`Type of linked location` lets the destination location be determined.
+If there is a linkage to do, the field :guilabel:`Chained Location Type` lets the destination location be determined.
 If the field is set to 'customer', the location is given by the properties of the partner form.
-If the field is set to ``fixed`` , the destination location is given by the field :guilabel:`Location if link is fixed`.
+If the field is set to ``fixed`` , the destination location is given by the field :guilabel:`Chained Location If Fixed`.

 Some operations take a certain time between order and execution.
-To account for this lead time, you can set a value in days in the field :guilabel:`Link lead time`.
+To account for this lead time, you can set a value in days in the field :guilabel:`Chaining Lead Time`.
 Then the extra move (automatic or not) will be carried out several days after the original move.
-If you use the mode ``automatic without steps``, the lead time is inserted directly into the initial order.
+If you use the mode `Automatic No Step Added`, the lead time is inserted directly into the initial order.
 In this way you can add security lead times at certain control points in the warehouse.

 Case of structuring locations